 On-site roles:

-Remote SDET roles are the highest return on investment for engineers in developing countries.
-You earn international salaries while working from home.
+Remote SDET roles offer high ROI for engineers in developing countries.
+You can earn international salaries while working from home.
+See our full SDET Salary guide for a complete breakdown by experience level.

 Common Mistakes to Avoid

 1. Learning too many tools at once.
 Pick Python.
 Pick Selenium.
 Build something real.
 Then move to the next tool.
-Do not jump between Java, Python, Cypress, and Playwright simultaneously.
+Do not jump between Java, Python, Cypress, and Playwright at the same time.

 2. Only watching tutorials.
 Tutorials give you zero interview credibility.
 Build real projects, push them to GitHub, and write about what you built.

-3. Skipping the framework design stage.
+3. Skipping framework design.
 Writing individual test scripts is not SDET work.
 Learning POM and framework design is what separates SDETs from automation testers.

 4. Ignoring API testing.
 In 2026, every SDET role requires API testing knowledge.
 Do not skip Stage 4.